FabianoEger/tago-documentation/analysis.rst

 The **analysis** is a powerful feature at Tago that experts and software developers can use to implement scripts to analyze and manipulate the data sent by the devices in real time.

-Analysis is programmed using Javascript language with Tago internal methods injected on context.
+Analysis is programmed using Javascript language with Tago methods.
 Here, you have access to all data inside your buckets, your devices, and some services provided by Tago.
 We also provide some  libraries like lodash and async to optimize your code.

-If you combine Analysis with Actions you can execute that script when some particular variable with value arrive on Tago.
+If you combine Analysis with Actions you can execute that script whenever a predefined variable with value arrives at Tago.
-Example you can process your information, as convert, transform, apply functions on that value.
-Also you can add new values in another bucket, get data from there or make actions as send email, sms, etc...
+For example, you can process your information, as convert, transform, apply functions for that value.
+Also you can add new values in another bucket, get data from there or program actions such as send email, sms, etc...

 We have a github repository with some examples, check it out at: https://github.com/tago-io/tago-analysis-examples